PostHog/posthog.com/contents/blog/the-posthog-array-1-42-0.md

 ### Other improvements & fixes

 You think that's it?
 Not by a long shot!
-Version 1.41 also adds hundreds of other improvements and fixes, including...
+Version 1.42 also adds hundreds of other improvements and fixes, including...

-- **Improvement:** Neil to add notable improvement here.
-- **Fix:** Neil to add notable fixes here.
+- **Improvement:** Recordings don't show windows anymore if only 1 window was tracked.
+- **Improvement:** A next-up button for recordings (think just like Netflix's next episodes) to better signal recordings to autoplay
+- **Improvement:** You now see a free-trial banner if you're on the free trial
+- **Improvement:** You can now choose if deleting a dashboard should also delete insights
+- **Improvement:** We don't skip showing labels for alternate bars when breaking down insights.
+- **Improvement:** We now disable heatmap clicks when holding down shift
+- **Fix:** Secondary metrics in experiments now don't depend on the flag values being present for all steps, just like the primary metric.
+- **Fix:** Group pages were 404ing when they had a dot in the name.
+They don't anymore.

-View the commit log in GitHub for a full history of changes: [`release-1.41.0...release-1.42.0`](https://github.com/PostHog/posthog/compare/release-1.41.0...release-1.42.0).
+View the commit log in GitHub for a full history of changes: [`release-1.41.4...release-1.42.0`](https://github.com/PostHog/posthog/compare/release-1.41.4...release-1.42.0).

 ## Give us your feedback
 We’re always working on improving PostHog and would love to talk to you!
 Please [schedule a 30 minute call](https://calendly.com/posthog-feedback) with one of our Product, Engineering, or Marketing team members to help us understand how to improve.
 As a thank you for your time, we'll be giving away awesome [PostHog merch](https://merch.posthog.com)!